backstage/backstage/docs/auth/index.md

 ## Custom ScmAuthApi Implementation

 If you are using any custom authentication providers, like for example one for GitHub Enterprise, then you are likely to need a custom implementation of the [`ScmAuthApi`](https://backstage.io/docs/reference/integration-react.scmauthapi).
-It is an API used to authenticate towards different SCM systems in a generic way, based what resource is being accessed, and is used for example by the Scaffolder (Software Templates) and Catalog Import plugin.
+It is an API used to authenticate towards different SCM systems in a generic way, based on what resource is being accessed, and is used for example by the Scaffolder (Software Templates) and Catalog Import plugins.

 To set up a custom `ScmAuthApi` implementation, you'll need to add an API factory entry to `packages/app/src/apis.ts`.
 The following example shows an implementation that supports both public GitHub via `githubAuthApi` as well as a GitHub Enterprise installation hosted at `ghe.example.com` via `gheAuthApi`: